 In another story, CBS reported that a company in Germany used a 3D printer to create pureed food that looked and tasted like real food.
 This food was served in a nursing home.
 Since it was pureed the food was much easier for the elderly to swallow without choking.

 Cars and Homes

 A man in Minnesota converted a 3D printer so that it would spray concrete.
 He then created a castle.
 Yes, he printed a castle in his backyard.
 He printed out his own castle made of concrete.
-The Tech Guru Daily points out that Mr Rudenko say “the castle is a test run” and that he plans to build a full two story home next.
+The Tech Guru Daily points out that Mr. Rudenko says “the castle is a test run” and that he plans to build a full two-story home next.

 Available today at competitive prices, we deliver on shorter schedules and most importantly, high quality to meet our customer’s requirements.
 Let us know how we can help you.